 Best home coffee machine in Australia.

-The Breville Dual Boiler has taken the #1 spot in my review of the best home coffee machines in Australia because, from a features perspective, it crushes the competition.
+The Breville DynamicDuo has taken the #1 spot in my review of the best home coffee machines in Australia because, from a features perspective, it crushes the competition.

-Despite what coffee machine manufacturers would like you to believe, this is the only machine on the Australian market that fully caters to two types of people.
+It’s also the only machine on the Australian market that fully caters to two types of coffee drinkers.
 Which one are you?

-- Type 1: coffee lovers who want consistently good coffee at home, but don’t want to make it into a hobby
+- Type 1: coffee lover who wants consistently good coffee at home, but doesn’t want to make it into a hobby

-- Type 2: amateur hobby baristas who want to experiment and chase that perfect shot every time
+- Type 2: amateur hobbyist barista who wants to experiment and chase that perfect shot every time

 If you are Type 1, the machine’s PID temperature controls and dual boilers will provide you with an invisible, but ever-present safety net, preventing you from ruining your morning shot by automatically keeping temperatures and pressures in the optimal range.

-If you are Type 2, the Breville Dual Boiler / DynamicDuo will patiently allow you to experiment with shot volumes, shot temperatures, grind settings and pressures – without biting your head off if you make a mistake.
+If you are Type 2, the machine will patiently allow you to experiment with shot volumes, shot temperatures, grind settings and pressures – without biting your head off if you make a mistake.

-You may start as Type 1, then at some point develop more passion for coffee-making and become a Type 2.
-The machine will grow with you.
+You may start your home coffee journey as Type 1, then at some point develop more passion for coffee-making and become a Type 2.
+The DynamicDuo will grow with you.

-Finally, you may be Type 1, but your partner may be Type 2.
-Very common scenario.
+You may be Type 1, but your partner may be Type 2.

-No problem.
-The Breville Dual Boiler’s dual personality works not unlike that of a Porsche 911, which can switch from a friendly, stylish Sunday town cruiser into a purebred racetrack weapon at the push of a button.
+This is a very common scenario – and with this coffee machine bundle, it’s not a problem.
+The Breville’s personality works not unlike that of a Porsche 911, which can switch from a friendly, stylish Sunday town cruiser into a purebred racetrack weapon at the push of a button.